cjdev2/interview-preparation/README.md

 In spite of having a lot of knowledge and experience, people can still perform terribly on the coding exercise because they are rusty.
 Don't schedule an interview with us until you are confident you can accurately showcase your skills.

-### Foundational Principles
+## Foundational Principles
 Make sure you understand the foundational theory behind the following:
-- Object Oriented Programming (if you don't know Functional Programming)
+- Object Oriented Programming
-    - Be aware that JavaScript's prototype based inheritance is different from the way most languages implement Object Oriented Programming.
-- Functional Programming (if you don't know Object Oriented Programming)
+- Functional Programming
-- Algorithm Analysis (in particular, Big O notation)
+- Algorithm Analysis
 - Data Structures

 For each of these, having a deep understanding of the basics is more important than encyclopedic knowledge.
 Make sure you can precisely and accurately describe the fundamental concepts of each topic and are able to recognize how they apply to code you encounter.
-You don't have to know both Object Oriented Programming and Functional Programming, but you will find it difficult to get through our interview process if you don't know one or the other.

-### Test Driven Design
+## Test Driven Design
-Although we don't currently require that candidates know Test Driven Design before interviewing with us, getting familiar with the concept can help interviews go more smoothly.
 This [RomanNumeralTest](src/main/java/com/cj/interview/prep/RomanNumeralTest.java) example in Java illustrates a style of unit testing commonly called "red/green/refactor".
 Make sure you can follow this step by step introduction in your preferred programming language:
 - [1 red](src/main/java/com/cj/interview/prep/RomanNumeralTestA_1_red.java) - design what the function looks like in terms of how it is tested